Demerit Points: How Many Until You Lose Your Licence?

 View your demerits online

-If you have a verified RealMe account you will be able to view your current demerit point total online.
+If you have a verified RealMe account you are able to view your current demerit point total online at the NZTA website.

 How do I get my licence back?

-If you were disqualified from driving for more than a (continuous) year you will need to pass both a theory and practical tests to requalify for your licence.
+If you were disqualified for more than a year, you’ll need to retake your theory and practical driving tests to requalify for your licence.

 Compare Outstanding Value Car Insurance with Canstar